 Within each service you can deploy customized Spark clusters and PySpark notebooks.
 The advantages of deploying a Spark cluster in the cloud include a small startup cost, the ability to deploy and shut down resources quickly, and the option to scale up or scale down resources as needed.

 GeoAnalytics Engine extends Spark and thus requires Spark and its dependencies to be installed prior to using the API.
 The table below summarizes which versions of Spark and its dependencies are supported by each version of GeoAnalytics Engine.
+Refer to the Spark documentation to learn which versions of each dependency are supported by the Spark version you have installed.

 Support for new versions of Spark or its dependencies may be added with any minor release while support for older versions may be dropped with any major release.
 For more information see Versioning policy.
 Managed Spark services hosted in the cloud are often pre-configured with Spark dependencies and ready to use.
 See the install guide for each cloud provider for the list of runtimes supported by GeoAnalytics Engine.